Spherical collapse, formation hysteresis and the deeply non-linear cosmological power spectrum: Fitting functions for and

 and for $\Dv$ via

 with $f_i$ being the quadratics

-These functions ensure that the Einstein-de Sitter values $\dc=1.686$ and $\Dv=178$ are recovered when $\Om(a)=1$. $g(a)$ is the \emph{unnormalised} linear-theory growth function; the solution to
+These functions ensure that the Einstein-de Sitter values $\dc=1.686$ and $\Dv=178$ are recovered when $\Om(a)=1$. $g(a)$ is the \emph{unnormalized} linear-theory growth function; the solution to

-where the dashes represent derivatives with respect to $a$, and taking the initial condition $g=a$ when $a\ll 1$, which is the Einstein-de Sitter growing mode solution that is valid at early times for all cosmologies considered here.
-Note that equation~(\ref{eq:growth}) is simply equation~(\ref{eq:linear_tophat}) with the $t\to a$ variable change. $A\equiv\ddot{a}/a$ and $H$ is the standard Hubble parameter.
+where the dashes represent derivatives with respect to $a$, and taking the initial condition $g=a$ when $a\ll 1$, which is the Einstein-de Sitter growing mode solution that is valid at early times for all cosmologies considered here. $A\equiv\ddot{a}/a$ and $H$ is the standard Hubble parameter.
 I also define the integrated growth via

 where the tilde denotes dummy variables.
 For the Einstein-de Sitter growing mode $G(a)=a$.